jeffh/YACS/README.md

 ### Setup (Development)

 1. YACS uses a lot of dependencies.
-It relies on [pip][] to install them.
+It relies on [pip][] to install most of them.
 Simply do:
     `pip install -r requirements/development.txt` Which will install all the dependencies YACS needs (minus the database driver).